 + what inspires us

-Our ideology draws from a wide variety of different sources but is predominantly inspired by Carl Jung, Ralph Waldo Emerson, Henry David Thoreau, Nikola Tesla, Pierre Teilhard de Chardin and the artist Joseph Beuys whose philosophy is elegantly explained: here.
+Seymour Projects draws inspiration from a wide variety of different sources but is predominantly indebted to Carl Jung, Ralph Waldo Emerson, Henry David Thoreau, Nikola Tesla, Pierre Teilhard de Chardin & Joseph Beuys.

-The life and work of the following individuals has also been of particular interest to us, we hope they will inspire you too:
+The life and work of the following individuals has also been of particular influence to us, we hope they will inspire you too:

 Boredom- A Good Thing